 Experts recommend various psychotherapies to treat borderline personality disorder.
 Psychotherapies are generally designed to help patients better understand and control their emotions and reduce their self-destructive behaviour.

 Patients may engage in psychotherapy either individually or in a group.

 There is no medication specifically designed to treat people suffering from borderline personality disorder.
-However, some medicines are recommended to allow the person to:
+However, some medicines are prescribed to allow the person to:

 Different medication can be used, including:

 Your doctor will suggest medication that suits you best depending on your health condition.

 If your doctor prescribes you medicines, it is important to take them by carefully following instructions provided.